 Use the computer with battery power until it shuts down due to a low battery.
 Don't turn off the computer even if a message indicates the battery is critically low, just let the computer use up all of the battery power and shut down on its own.

-- 1. Save and close all files and applications. - Create a power plan for discharging the battery and set all the options to Never. - Click Change plan settings (after saving it) and click Change advanced power settings.
+- 1. Save and close all files and applications. - 2.
+Create a power plan for discharging the battery and set all the options to Never.

 Figure 3 - 8 Power Plan Create